-You may have fertility problems if you haven't been able to get pregnant after trying for at least 1 year.
-It doesn't necessarily mean you will never get pregnant.
-Often, couples conceive without help in their second year of trying.
-Some don't succeed.
-But medical treatments do help many couples.
+Infertility means not being able to get pregnant.
+You may have fertility problems if you couldn't get pregnant after trying for at least 1 year (or 6 months if you're over 35).
+It doesn't mean you'll never get pregnant.
+Some people conceive without help in their second year of trying.
+Treatments help many people.

-If these options aren't possible or don't work for you, you may want to think about in vitro fertilization (IVF).
-During an IVF, eggs and sperm are mixed in a lab so the sperm can fertilize the eggs.
-Then the doctor puts one or more fertilized eggs into the woman's uterus.
-Many couples try IVF more than once.
+You may also consider in vitro fertilization (IVF).
+During IVF, eggs and sperm are mixed in a lab to fertilize the eggs.
+Then the doctor puts one or more fertilized eggs into the uterus.

-Treatment for fertility problems can be stressful, costly, and hard on your body.
-Before you start testing, make some decisions about how far you are willing to go with treatment.
+Treatment for fertility problems can be stressful and costly.
+Before you start, think about how far you're willing to go with treatment.
 You may change your mind later, but it's a good idea to start with a plan.

 Health Tools help you make wise health decisions or take action to improve your health.

 Rates of infertility and miscarriage increase with age.
-A woman's fertility peaks in her late 20s.
-It gradually begins to decline in her early 30s.
-A more pronounced drop in fertility and increase in miscarriage risk begins around her mid-30s.
-This is primarily due to the aging egg supply.
+Female fertility peaks in the late 20s.
+It slowly starts to decline in the early 30s.
+A larger drop in fertility and increase in miscarriage risk begins around the mid-30s.
+This is mainly because of the aging egg supply.
 Male fertility also decreases with age.
-But it is a more gradual decline than in women.
+But it's a more gradual decline.

-Things that increase your risk of having fertility problems include:
+Things that increase your risk for infertility include: